-Session III--May 20--Valuing stocks and bonds; cost of capital, capital budgeting
+Session III--September 13--Valuing stocks and bonds; cost of capital, capital budgeting

 Download: Taco Frio case for next week

-Session VII--June 17--Working capital management, managing current assets
+Session VII--October 11--Working capital management, managing current assets

 Prepare: Be prepared to discuss Ethical Dilemma: Money Back Guarantee, No Questions Asked (BB, p.
 623)

-Session IX--July 1--Forecasting, planning and control; advanced topics
+Session IX--October 25--Forecasting, planning and control; advanced topics

 Prepare: Case on forecasting.
 We did the part of this case at week 2.

-In class examination covering sessions VI through IX.
-This examination will be approximately 2-1/2 hours in length.
+In class examination covering sessions VI through X. This examination will be approximately 2-1/2 hours in length.

 Note on potential changes to the class in sessions XII and XIII: I reserve the right to change the next two weeks of this course based on what I believe is in the best interests of the students of the class.
 I may, for example, alter Session XII and have a team presentation (individually graded) as the final examination, which would count as 34 percent of the total points in the class.
 We will talk more about that after the second midterm examination.

-Session XII--July 22--Investments, financial planning and estate planning
+Session XII--November 15--Investments, financial planning and estate planning

 In this class we will discuss the various stock and bond investments that you can make.
 Remember that your purchase decisions are the other half of your firm's sale decisions, so that at the same time you are learning to buy securities, you will be learning to sell them.